Back to Pregnancy Week by Week Guide

 If you are having a boy then his testicles will move into his scrotum during this week.

-The baby’s brain cells are fast developing.
+At 26 weeks of pregnancy, the baby’s brain cells are fast developing.
 So it can now understand and remember.
 The baby can hear you and actually moves to a rhythm when you speak.
 Studies have shown that even after birth a baby remembers a music that has been played to her in the womb.

-Week 26 Tips and Advice
+Week 26 Pregnancy Tips and Advice

 Headaches and pains are pretty frequent now and into the 27th week of your pregnancy as well.
 So do take adequate rest.